-Despite that backdrop, our outlook for continued steady growth in North American land drilling is based on a review of market fundamentals.
-In previous cycles, high oil prices have led to significantly oversupplied markets.
-In the current situation, however, major sources of supply are below pre-pandemic levels and trending lower.
-US storage levels of crude oil and petroleum products are at levels last seen in 2008.
-US land production remains almost 10% below pre-pandemic levels.
-The inventory of drilled but uncompleted wells ("DUCs") in the US has decreased for 24 consecutive months to its lowest level in more than 9 years; the pace of decline has slowed, suggesting the DUC inventory may be plateauing at a minimum level.
-There is a finite limit to how much supply can come from drawing down on storage and uncompleted well inventories.
-Meeting global demand for oil which is similar to pre-pandemic levels will require new drilling.
-As a result, we expect land drilling activity to steadily grow over the coming quarters.
+US storage of crude oil and petroleum products, including the Strategic Petroleum Reserve ("SPR"), are at levels last seen in 2005.
+US land production remains approximately 8% below pre-pandemic levels.
+The inventory of drilled but uncompleted wells ("DUCs") in the US has decreased for 27 consecutive months, though the pace of decline has slowed, suggesting the DUC inventory may be plateauing at a minimum level.
+There is a finite limit to how much supply can come from drawing down on storage and uncompleted well inventories; meeting continuing global demand for oil will require new drilling.
+As a result, we continue to expect land drilling activity to steadily grow over the coming quarters, albeit at a more modest pace than witnessed over the past two years, owing in part to the potential demand impacts from economic recession, as well as continued challenges around labour availability and tightening availability of high spec rigs.

-Pason is well equipped to provide drilling data and technologies that are being used by companies in their automation and analytics efforts as they seek to develop energy resources in a profitable and responsible manner.
+Pason is well equipped to provide the drilling data and technologies that are being used by companies in their automation and analytics efforts as they seek to develop energy resources in a profitable and responsible manner.